-(g) Whether periodic reviews are currently required, and any periodic review report prepared under WAC 173-340-420; and
+(g) Whether periodic reviews are currently required, and any periodic review report prepared under WAC 173-340-420;

+(h) Instructions on how to sign up for the site-specific electronic alerts provided by ecology under subsection (6) of this section; and

-(h) Any other information Ecology considers appropriate for inclusion.
+(i) Any other information ecology considers appropriate for inclusion.

 (6) Site-specific electronic alerts.
-For sites on the contaminated sites list and the no further action sites list, Ecology will provide a person, if requested, a site-specific electronic alert when the site information specified in subsection (5) of this subsection is added or changed on Ecology’s website.
-Ecology will establish the means for providing suchelectronic alerts.
+For sites on the contaminated sites list and the no further action sites list, ecology will provide a person, if requested, a site-specific electronic alert when the site information specified in subsection (5) of this section is added or changed on ecology’s website.

+(a) Method.
+Ecology will establish the means for providing the site-specific electronic alerts.

+(b) Instructions.
+Ecology will provide instructions on how to sign up for the site-specific electronic alerts on ecology’s website under subsection (5) of this section and in any public notice required under this chapter.

 (7) Contaminated Site Register.
 Ecology will maintain and regularly publish a Contaminated Site Register.

 (a) Publication.
-Ecology will establish the method for publishing the Contaminated Site Register, which may include making it publicly available on Ecology’s website, electronically distributing it to interested persons, or any other method deemed appropriate by Ecology.
+Ecology will establish the method for publishing the Contaminated Site Register, which may include making it publicly available on ecology’s website, electronically distributing it to interested persons, or any other method deemed appropriate by ecology.

 (b) Content.
 Ecology will include notice of the following in the Contaminated Site Register: